NikitaSutulov/GameOfLife/README.md

 Finally, you can pause and reset the game field whenever you want.

 I hope that you will enjoy the game!

+IMPORTANT
+How to launch:
+1) clone the repository on your PC;
+2) in command line enter "npx http-server" or "npm run launch";
+3) the game will be on localhost port 8080.